angular/angularfire/docs/5-user-authentication.md

 If you have setup authentication in bootstrap like above, then all you need to do is call login on `af.auth.login()`

-The long exception is if you're using username and password, then you'll have to call `af.auth.login()` with the user's credentials.
+The lone exception is if you're using username and password, then you'll have to call `af.auth.login()` with the user's credentials.

 ```ts